F-Adigun208/F-Adigun208.github.io/README.md

 Mental health abscenses by stress level: Number of mental health related leaves days taken by stress level

+Additionally, the dashboard includes an interactive timeline and slicers.

+Access to EAP: An indication of employee access to Employee Assistance Programs (Yes/NO)

+Turnover intention: An indication of employee intention to leave or remain

+Department: List od all departments where employee works

 **Key findings:**

-Workplace factors: Reveals top three work related stress factors faced by employees, an insight into the types of challenges faced by the employees at work, aiding prompt intervention adress the challenges.
+Workplace factors: Reveals top three work related stress factors faced by employees, an insight into the types of challenges faced by the employees at work, aiding prompt intervention to address the challenges.

+Average sress level by job roles: Shows the degree of stress experience in each job role, offers an insight into the stress hotspot and the need for a proactive well-bieng initiatives.

+Average job satisfaction by stress level: Revealed the impact of stress on job satisfaction, providing a perspective on the need for proper management of employees workload

+Mental health absences by burnout frequency: Shows the role of burnout on mental health abscenses, an insight into average number of days lost to mental health absences, hence development of a targeted intervention to high burnout departments.

+Average job satisfaction by burnout frequency: Revealed the effect of burnout on job satisfaction, providing an actionable insight towards identifying and addressing issues related to work environment.

+Mental health abscenses by stress level: Revealed the trend between stress level and mental health abscences, offering an insight to track stress indicators to efectively identify employees at risk.

 **Dashboard Overview:**